kosh725/TeamF-EnergyForecasting/README.md

-# Welcome to ZZSC9020 GitHub repository for group GROUP-F
+# Welcome to ZZSC9020 GitHub repository for group TeamF-EnergyForecasting

 This GitHub repository is the main point of access for students and lecturers of the ZZSC9020 capstone course.